 - INTRODUCTION TO INITIAL SAFETY TRAINING MANUAL (STANDARD OPERATING PROCEDURES)

 - SAFETY EQUIPMENT AND PROCEDURES

 - AEROMEDICAL ASPECTS AND FIRST AID

 - INTRODUCTORY COURSE ON HUMAN FACTORS IN AVIATION & CRM

 - WATER SURVIVAL TRAINING

-- FIRE FIGHTING AND IN THE DONNING AND USE OF SMOKE PROTECTION USED IN AVIATION
+- FIRE FIGHTING AND I USE OF SMOKE PROTECTION GEAR USED IN AVIATION